codeswitching/openet/README.md

 2. One user-defined polygon -> `getOpenET_polygon()`
 3. Many user-defined polygons -> `getOpenET_multipolygon()`

-OpenET's built-in fields are the most convenient to use because you only need to know the field id's.
+OpenET's built-in fields are the most convenient to use because you only need to know the field id's, which can be determined from the web app.
 However, the boundaries might not match up with exactly the area you want, and only monthly data is available from this endpoint.
-Or you may be interested in a natural area such as a forest where there are no defined fields.
+Or you may be interested in a natural area such as a forest or floodplain where there are no defined fields.
 In these cases, you must use one of the polygon functions.

-If your area can be contained within a single polygon, the `getOpenET_polygon` function is the next best option.
+If your area can be contained within a single polygon, the `getOpenET_polygon()` function is the next best option.
 It is easy to copy-paste the coordinates of a user-defined polygon into R using the Draw Custom Area feature of the OpenET web app.

-The most cumbersome option is `getOpenET_multipolygon` because you must create a Google Earth Engine account, upload a shapefile, provide read access to OpenET's API, and then pass the shapefile's asset ID to the function.
-Still, with a bit of effort this is not too difficult by following the instructions on the API documentation.
+The least convenient option is `getOpenET_multipolygon()` because you must create a Google Earth Engine account, upload a shapefile, share the shapefile with OpenET's API, and then pass the shapefile's asset ID to the function.
+Still, with a bit of effort this is not too difficult by following the [instructions](https://open-et.github.io/docs/build/html/ras_timeseries.html#raster-timeseries-multipolygon) on the API documentation for the raster/multipolygon endpoint.
 Because this data can be quite large, the function does not return the data directly as a data frame like the other two.
-It instead returns a url that can be used within R to download a .csv file.
+It instead returns a url that can be used to download a .csv file, either through your browser or within R.

-There is also a `getOpenET_quota()` function which will provide the expiration date and quota limits for your key.
+Finally, there is a `getOpenET_quota()` function which will provide the expiration date and quota limits for your API key.
+This is usefule for testing that your key is valid and working.

 ## How to install